jharwell/jharwell.github.io/content/project/prism/index.md

 slides: ""
 ---

-In this project, I have investigated the following questions:
+In this project, I have investigated the following research questions, in the context of the Parallel Bricklayer Problem (i.e., how to coordinate the efforts of multiple independent agents contributing to building a structure to avoid deadlocks and maxmimize efficiency):

 - Can we model how a large swarm of robots interacts with and manipulates its environment in a general way using graph theory?
 Can we derive a set of properties that graphs representing structures which can be constructed or deconstructed by swarms such that from a valid starting graph state the swarm is provably guaranteed to reach a final graph state, even though the sequence of actions to reach the final state is not specified in advance?

 This project relies heavily on [SIERRA](project/sierra) for running experiments and processing results.